gardener/dashboard/docs/usage/migrate-secret-bindings.md

 When clicking **CREATE CREDENTIALSBINDING**:

-* The Dashboard attempts to create a `CredentialsBinding`
+* The Dashboard creates a `CredentialsBinding`
 * It uses the **same name** as the existing `SecretBinding`
 * It references the same underlying `Secret`

 <img width="600" src="../images/sb-migration-dialog-1.png">

-After successful creation, the dialog displays an overview of clusters that still need to be migrated.
+After creation, the dialog shows the current migration status, including an overview of clusters that still need to be migrated.

-If:

-* A `CredentialsBinding` referencing the same Secret already exists, or
-* You reopen the dialog later,

-the dialog will show the current migration status.

 <img width="600" src="../images/sb-migration-dialog-2.png">

-### Migrate Clusters
+### Step 2: Migrate Clusters

 After creating `CredentialsBinding` resources for your `SecretBindings`, you must update your Shoots.

 To migrate a Shoot:

-1. Open the **cluster details page**
+1. Navigate to the **cluster details page**
-2. Click the button next to the credential information
+2. Click the key-change icon button (**Migrate Credential**) next to the credential information
 3. A dialog opens where you can select a `CredentialsBinding`

 You can only select a `CredentialsBinding` that references the **same Secret** as the currently used `SecretBinding`.

-If no suitable binding is shown:

-* Ensure that you successfully created a `CredentialsBinding` for the corresponding `SecretBinding` on the **Credentials** page.

 <img width="600" src="../images/sb-migration-shoot-1.png">

 <img width="600" src="../images/sb-migration-shoot-2.png">

+> [!NOTE]
+> If no suitable binding is shown, ensure that you completed [Step 1](#step-1-create-a-credentialsbinding-for-a-secretbinding) and created a `CredentialsBinding` for the corresponding `SecretBinding` on the **Credentials** page.

-## Cleanup
+### Step 3: Cleanup

-After all clusters referencing a specific `SecretBinding` have been migrated to use the corresponding `CredentialsBinding`, you can safely delete the old `SecretBinding`.
+If a `SecretBinding` is no longer referenced by any Shoots because they were migrated to use a `CredentialsBinding`, it can be safely deleted.